Key takeaways

 - Follow up with the right people at the right time

-- Better visibility = fewer surprises at closing
+- Better visibility means fewer surprises at closing

 5 Best Practices for Using Electronic Signatures in Real Estate